 Yes, simply omit the chicken.
 Feel free to add a variety of beans (black, pinto or garbanzo) for added protein.

 Yes, these taco salad bowls are perfect for meal prep.
 Bake the chicken ahead of time and store in the refrigerator until ready to use.
 The various toppings (except for the avocado) can also be prepped ahead of time.
 Store them separately in the refrigerator until ready to serve.
 Just before serving, slice the avocado.

 Chicken Taco Salad Bowls

-- 4 ounces Monterey jack or cheddar cheese, shredded
+- 4-6 ounces shredded Monterey jack or cheddar cheese

 - sour cream